-Australian Government Department of Health
+Commonwealth Department of Health and Aged Care

-The Restraints Principles are contained in Part 4A of the Quality of Care Principles 2014.
 The legislation requires that a Review of the Restraints Principles be undertaken.
 The Department of Health engaged AHA to conduct the Review.

 The specific objectives of the Review were to evaluate whether there has there been a:

 AHA consulted with a broad range of stakeholders via surveys, interviews and focus groups.
 Stakeholders included:

 We also reviewed a range of secondary data sources, including:

 In addition, we conducted a literature and environmental scan to explore the background to the Restraints Principles, policy settings and other relevant contextual information.